The 10 Best Bars in NYC

 The 10 Best Bars in NYC, Aren't Where You'd Think...

 “Here’s to alcohol, the rose colored glasses of life.” – F. Scott Fitzgerald

 With approximately 10,000 bars sprinkled throughout its five distinct boroughs, it should go without saying that New York City is simply a barfly’s paradise.
 However, any list that contains “the best bars in New York” will always be subject to intense debate and it would be impossible to account for everyone’s tastes.
-For instance, when it comes to the lively NYC bar scene, there’s something for everyone such as rooftop bars, neighborhood dives, wine bars, Irish pubs, karaoke bars, trendy nightclubs, hotel bars, speakeasies, sports bars, cocktail lounges, cigar bars and much more.
+For instance, when it comes to the lively NYC bar scene, there’s something for everyone such as rooftop bars, neighborhood dives, wine bars, Irish pubs, karaoke bars, trendy nightclubs, hotel bars (some hotels near Grand Central Station even carry the luxurious Stella Artois beer).
+There are also speakeasies, sports bars, cocktail lounges, cigar bars and so much more.
 In fact, it could definitely be argued that New York City is the ultimate drinking town.
 That said, we have a few favorites that we feel both locals and visitors would enjoy as they embark on a bar crawl of the Big Apple.
-If you have a favorite NYC dive that isn’t on the list, we’d be happy to have you tell us all about it!

 Top Bars in New York City